aarn-m/FINAL-PROJECT-Computer-Programming-2-CS12S1/README.md

 # FINAL PROJECT - Computer Programming 2 CS12S1
-A Morse code translator and minigame project for Computer Programming 2 made in Java.
+A Morse code translator with a wordle minigame project for Computer Programming 2 made in Java.
 Made by first year, second semester students from Technological Institute of the Philippines - Manila.
+"Design and Development of a Gamified Morse Code Translator and Learning Application Using Java GUI"

 ## Group 5 CS12S1
 - Moleta, Aaron James T.